SarahMcN25/fundamentals/README.md

 - gca is used to invert the y-axis so that the place names match with the data generated for those cities.
 - xlabel is used to put a label on the x-axis
 - title adds a title to the plot
 - show is used to call and display the horizontal bar plot.
+- savefig is used to save the figure as a png file.

 <br>